All Products

 Note

-If the stream ingest or streaming URL is rtmp://domain.aliyundoc.com/app/stream?token=***&name=xrc.
+Suppose the streaming URL is rtmp://domain.aliyundoc.com/app/stream?token=***&name=xrc.

-The address of the authentication server is configured as http://auth.aliyundoc.com/?app=${udv_host}&streamname=${2}&appname=${1}&token=${arg_token}.
+And the remote authentication server address is configured as http://auth.aliyundoc.com/?app=${udv_host}&streamname=${2}&appname=${1}&token=${arg_token}.